DevCycleHQ/java-server-sdk/OpenFeature.md

 See our [Java Cloud Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-cloud) and [Java Local Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-local) documentation for more information on how to configure the SDK.

-Once the DevCycle client is configured, pass it to a new `DevCycleProvider` instance and set it as the provider for OpenFeature.

-Once the DevCycle client is configured, call the `getOpenFeatureProvider()` function to obtain the OpenFeature provider.

 ```java
 // Initialize DevCycle Client
 DevCycleLocalOptions options = DevCycleLocalOptions.builder().build();